Togohogo1-Archive/joshgone-music/docs/additional.md

     | `FILTER` | The filter being used for the currently playing song.
 See [`apply_filter`](#apply_filter) for more details. |
     | `VOLUME` | The volume of the currently playing sone.
 See [`volume`](./basic.md#volume) for more details.|

 A progress bar keeps track how far into the song one is, acting like a playhead.
-To the right of the progress bar includes the total time into the song (this value might be slightly inaccurate for long snogs) and the duration of the entire song.
+To the right of the progress bar includes the total time into the song and the duration of the entire song.

 If the song is a livestream, then a `(live)` will be there to indicate so, the total time of the song will be `00:00:00`.
 Time into the song will still be tracked normally.
+In addition, `(paused)` will be shown if the song is paused.

 The metadata information will be different for songs added locally.
 That is, whatever <a href="https://mutagen.readthedocs.io/en/latest/" target="_blank">mutagen</a> is able to extract from the local audio file.

 #### Before Invoking Conditions

 - Bot must be connected to a voice channel

+??? warning

+    The progress bar/seek head showing total time into the song will be slightly in accurate for longer songs.
+The longer the song the more inaccurate.
+For most cases, this inaccuracy is negligible.

 ??? example